kojiwell/trops/README.rst

    :target: LICENSE
    :alt: Repository License

 Trops is a command-line tool designed for tracking system operations on destributed Linux systems.
 It keeps a log of executed commands and modified files, being helpful for developing Ansible roles, Dockerfiles, and similar tasks.
+It is portable and easy to use, and it can be used in a variety of environments, such as local, remote, and containerized environments.
+You can put your log on a Git repository, and you can also link your log to an issue on GitHub or GitLab.

 It aims for solving these challenges: